ThinkR-open/wedding/README.md

 You will find below how to run this demo app from RStudio Cloud.

+## Highlights

+  - Secure access via a login and password authentication system
+  - Information about the wedding day (schedule, accomodation, etc.)
+  - RSVP feature where guests can specify their presence at the different times of the wedding, their choice for the diner menu and their diet
+  - Dashboard - only accessible with login and password - where bride/grooms can manage the preparations for their wedding (guests, expenses, table plan)
+  - Data stored in Google sheets
+  - Design in line with the wedding announcement (colors, fonts, etc.)

 ## Meaning of the tabs

   - *Accueil*: Home